 The album did not include any song contributions from Valentine or Harrison, despite them recording early sessions for the album and Valentine being assured by Stein that they would use his already recorded song "Amor Fati".
 Harrison and Infante later filed an unsuccessful lawsuit claiming breach of contract for not including them in the reunion.

-Destri retired from touring in 2004, but is still listed as a band member on their official web site.
-Kevin Patrick (keyboards), Destri’s former keyboard tech and assistant, replaced him soon followed by Matt Katz-Bohen in 2008.
+Destri retired from touring in 2004.
+Kevin Patrick (keyboards), Destri's former keyboard tech and assistant, replaced him soon followed by Matt Katz-Bohen in 2008.

 The band's 2006 induction ceremony into the Rock And Roll Hall Of Fame was the scene of an awkward moment between Infante and Harry, during which he asked that the former members be allowed to play along with fellow inductees Harry, Stein and Burke during the band's set, since it was the original band that was being inducted.
 Harry replied "Can't you see my band is up there?" prompting Infante to counter "I thought it was Blondie that was being inducted."

 In 2006, the band toured as the opening act for The New Cars on the "Road Rage Tour."
 Although Harry was more than 60 years old, the band still managed incendiary versions of their old hits, while playing with enough fire to remind the audience of their punk roots.

 In 2007, the band embarked on a tour of Europe, to coincide with the DVD release of the first ever music video album "Eat To The Beat".